apache/cordova-plugin-battery-status/README.md

 ### Supported Platforms

-- Amazon Fire OS
 - iOS
 - Android
-- BlackBerry 10
-- Windows Phone 7 and 8
-- Windows (Windows Phone 8.1 and Windows 10)
+- Windows
-- Firefox OS
 - Browser (Chrome, Firefox, Opera)

-### Quirks: Android &amp; Amazon Fire OS
+### Quirks: Android

-**Warning**: the Android and Fire OS implementations are greedy and prolonged use will drain the device's battery.
+**Warning**: the Android implementation is greedy and prolonged use will drain the device's battery.

-### Quirks: Windows Phone 7 &amp; Windows Phone 8

-The `level` property is _not_ supported on Windows Phone 7 because the OS does not provide native APIs to determine battery level.
-The `isPlugged` parameter _is_ supported.

-### Quirks: Windows Phone 8.1

-The `isPlugged` parameter is _not_ supported on Windows Phone 8.1.
-The `level` parameter _is_ supported.

 ## batterylow event